Plantations of Ireland: Background

 There had been small-scale immigration from Britain in the 12th century, after the Anglo-Norman invasion, creating a small Anglo-Norman, English, Welsh and Flemish community in Ireland, under the Crown of England.
-By the 15th century, English control had shrunk to an area called The English Pale.
+By the 15th century, English control had shrunk to an area called the Pale.
 By the Tudor period, however, Irish culture and language had regained most of the territory initially lost to the Anglo-Normans: "even in the Pale, all the common folk ... for the most part are of Irish birth, Irish habit and of Irish language".
 At a higher social level, there was intermarriage between the Gaelic Irish aristocracy and Anglo-Norman lords.
 To varying degrees inside and especially outside of the Pale, the 'Old English' had integrated into Irish society.
 Edmund Spenser wrote of the old English: "they are more sharpely to be chastised and reformed … for they are more stubborne, and disobedient to the law and government, than the Irish".
 English discourse on Ireland largely viewed the Gaelic Irish outside the Pale as savages, and compared them with the Native Americans in 1580.

 In 1174 Rory O’Connor (Ruaidrí Ua Conchobair) defeated the Anglo-Norman army at Thurles and began making incursions into the Pale itself forcing Henry II to come to talks, the treaty of Windsor was drafted which was agreed upon that the Anglo-Normans would have mostly the Pale but couldn't make incursions into Irish held lands.
 Henry II would later disavow the treaty he agreed to and make incursions into Irish kingdoms, forfeiting his title as lord of Ireland and his right to the Pale itself, meaning subsequent claims by the English monarchy to Ireland such as Henry VIII's lordship or later kingship were illegitimate.

 Laudabiliter was a decree issued by the Pope that made Ireland's people the subjects of Henry II, however there is some debate on whether the Laudabiliter was legitimate or a forgery.
 The Laudabiliter could be compared to the Papal Bull "Inter Caetera," issued by Pope Alexander VI, which gave the Spanish the exclusive right to rule the lands discovered by Columbus, making the native Americans their "subjects".
 Despite this the Laudabiliter had a continuing political relevance into the 16th century.
 Henry VIII of England was excommunicated by Pope Paul III on 17 December 1538, causing his opponents to question his continuing claim to be Lord of Ireland, which was based ultimately on Laudabiliter.
 Henry established the Kingdom of Ireland in 1542.

 Gerald of Wales argued that the English crown has the right to rule Ireland because of a mission to civilise a barbarous people.
 His writings shaped English and European views of Ireland for centuries.
 He says: The idle woodland people the Irish reject agriculture, cities, the rights and privileges of citizenship and hence civilisation itself, the mission is to civilise and truly Christianise the Irish.
 The Irish rejected the Laudabiliter.